ryanatkn/gro/contributing.md

 With those caveats in mind: IMO and IME,
 **if you draw inside its lines, Gro today is a nice complement to SvelteKit**.
-(I think its task runner alone is worth the dependency if 40 transitive dependencies is an acceptable to you) I am happy to take contributions in any form, but **please open [issues](https://github.com/feltcoop/gro/issues)** **before attempting work that you _expect_ to be merged.**
+(I think its task runner alone is worth the dependency if 40 popular transitive dependencies is an acceptable to you) I am happy to take contributions in any form, but **please open [issues](https://github.com/feltcoop/gro/issues)** **before attempting work that you _expect_ to be merged.**